pl608/More-Fuels/README.md

 * diesel
 * propane
 ## Ideas Added
-* petroleum is made to be like an ore with a scarcity similare to that of gold
+* petroleum is made to be like an ore with a scarcity similare to that of gold (I dont know if it works or not)
 ## WIP Ideas
 * compatiblity with hidroplane, helecopter, motorboat and nautilis mods